 The bottom line?
 The key to keeping those muscles in fighting form is to use them as often as possible.
 Think outside the box just a little bit and take the strength workout out of the gym and into real life.

 Do you work up a sweat with everyday activities?
 What’s your favorite sneaky-workout chore?
 Share in the comments below or tweet the author at @SophBreene.

-This post was presented by Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
+This post was presented in partnership with Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
 Train, run, climb, crawl, and celebrate with free beer and live music and entertainment!
 Sign up for a Warrior Dash near you today.

 - Incidental physical activity is positively associated with cardiorespiratory fitness.
 McGuire KA, Ross R. School of Kinesiology and Health Studies, Queen’s University, Kingston, Ontario, Canada.
 Med Sci Sports Exerc.
 2011 Nov;43(11):2189-94.⤴